gayyaswa/carnd-laneline-p1/finding_lanes_writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-* With the existing implementation drawing of lane lines between certain frames isn't a smooth transition especially in **challenge video**
+* With the existing implementation drawing of lane lines between certain frames isn't a smooth transition especially in **challenge.mp4 video**

 * The curvier the road the harder is to tune the hough transform and to user linear interpolation to draw lanes on them